alficles/composite-claims/composite-claims.md

 array and the elements of the array are maps that are themselves sets of claims.

+For the following CDDL, `cwt-claims` is a map of claims as defined in [@!RFC8392].
+It is described informatively in [draft-ietf-rats-eat] Appendix D.

 ### or (Or) Claim

 The "or" (Or) claim identifies one or more sets of claims of which at least one